ersilia-os/ersilia/DEVELOPMENT.md

 Note: The usage -v (verbose) flag is of utmost importance for developers as it provides detailed logs which helps to debug and troubleshoot issues.

-- ### Using GitHub Codespace
+- ### Using GitHub Codespaces
-If difficulties are encountered when setting up Ersilia locally, another cloud-based development environment which suppoort linux is a great alternative.
+If difficulties are encountered while setting up Ersilia locally, another cloud-based development environment which suppoort linux is a great alternative.
 GitHub codespaces allows you to run and develop Ersilia directly from your browser.

 To use Github Codespaces: